CFAES Give Today

 Without knowing the exact cause for cribbing behavior in horses, prevention can be difficult.
 We know that cribbing begins in young horses, typically around 20 weeks old (Waters, Nicole, & French, 2002) and many of these horses exhibited wood chewing behavior before starting to crib (Waters, et al., 2002).
 Additionally, reduced risk of cribbing is associated with more time spent outside, social contact with other horses, and keeping foals solely on grass through the weaning process (Wickens & Heleski, 2010).
 Once cribbing behavior is established, it is unlikely that a horse will ever completely cease to exhibit the behavior.

-Cribbers Are Different
+Cribbers are Different

 There are some studies that suggest that cribbing horses can have some physiological and mental differences from their non-cribbing peers.